Harvard University Pre-College Program

 If a student has any technical difficulties in the application process, they should email Harvard summer office (firstname.lastname@example.org

-Feburary 19 – Students notified of admissions decision.
-If accepted, registration for courses begins on February 26 at 9am EST (very competitive to get courses of students’ choice!)
+Feburary 25 – Students notified of admissions decision.
+If accepted, registration for courses typically begins one week after admissions decision notifications (very competitive to get courses of students’ choice!).

 SELECTION & APPLICATION NEXT STEPS **time sensitive